Kathy Heivilin, BS, CPIA, RBP

 F. Animals may not be used for food (human or animal consumption).

-G. The adopter is responsible for any future medical care/support as may be
+G. The adopter is responsible for any future medical care/support that may be

 H. Investigators are responsible for selecting potential adopting owners.